Dehydration can be a runner’s worst nightmare. Symptoms can be as mild as a slight headache, or so severe that they require hospital treatment.

 If a large capacity pack isn’t enough for you, we have chosen this one as the best extra-large capacity Camelbak.
 It is almost a full backpack added on to a hydration pack, so you will be able to carry everything you need.
 It would be great for hiking or camping as well as running.

-It can fit a 2-liter CRUX reservoir as well as a couple of soft flasks.
+A 2-liter CRUX reservoir fits inside, and a couple soft flasks can be carried in the front pockets.
 The main compartment is large (22 liters or 1340 cubic inches) and there are multiple pockets and pouches throughout the bag to store all your essentials.

 It has plenty of added safety features too, like a safety whistle and reflective elements on the front and back so you can be easily seen in low light.